|

 black, white, red, green, blue, yellow, magenta, and cyan.

-Unrecognized colors are mapped to the default color, which is
+Unrecognized colors map to the default color, the value of which

-terminals (and emulators) that support oblique or italic fonts,
+(and emulators) that support slanted (oblique or italic) faces,

 SGR and OSC support in pagers